raspberrypilearning/packaging-your-code/en/step_2.md

-## Build your python package
+## Build your Python package

-In this first step you will be creating a python package called `motivate` and structuring the code into a set of directories.
+In this first step, you will create a Python package called `motivate`, structuring its code into a set of directories.

 --- task ---

-Open a **Command Prompt** (Windows) or **Terminal** (Raspberry Pi, Linux, MacOS).
+Open a Command Prompt (Windows) or Terminal (Raspberry Pi, Linux, macOS) window.

 --- /task ---

 --- task ---

-Create a directory for your **project**, this will hold all the directories and files which make up your project.
+Create a directory `my_project` for your **project**.
+It will hold all the directories and files that will make up your project.

 ```bash
 mkdir my_project